oluwaseunadenuga/SpiderFoot-Reconnaissance-Lab/README.md

 ## Vulnerability Assessment using Nessus Essentials
 ## Overview
-This project showcases hands-on vulnerability assessment skills using Nessus Essentials to identify, analyse and prioritize security weaknesses on a lab network host.
+This project showcases hands-on vulnerability assessment skills using Nessus Essentials to identify, analyse and prioritise security weaknesses on a lab network host.
 The engagement covers end-to-end activities:
 - Defining scope
 - Configuring a scan policy